UKirsche/humhub-docs/admin/authentication.md

 ------

 In order to use Google OAuth you must create a project at <https://console.developers.google.com/project>
-and setup its credentials at <https://console.developers.google.com/project/[yourProjectId]/apiui/credential>.
+and set up its credentials at <https://console.developers.google.com/project/[yourProjectId]/apiui/credential>.

 In order to enable using scopes for retrieving user attributes, you should also enable Google+ API at
 <https://console.developers.google.com/project/[yourProjectId]/apiui/api/plus>.